-In 1918 stamp duty on cheques was doubled to 2d and by 1929 the Government was earning about £3.5 million a year from this tax.
-The payment of stamp duty was indicated by means of an impressed stamp, until an amendment to the Act in 1956 which allowed banks to issue chequebooks with the stamp duty mark already in place.
-The duty was abolished on 1 February 1971, shortly before decimalisation on 15 February 1971.
+In 1858, all restrictions regarding distance were removed and a fixed duty of 1d per cheque was imposed on all cheques drawn by private individuals.
+In 1866 a clear oval “one penny” duty stamp was introduced, the first duty stamp that was specifically intended for use in cheques.
+After 1881 adhesive stamps inscribed “postage & revenue” could be used to show the duty had been paid.
+In the Finance Act of 1918, stamp duty on cheques was doubled to 2d and by 1929 the Government was earning about £3.5 million a year from this tax.
+The payment of stamp duty was indicated by means of an impressed stamp, until an amendment to the Act in 1956, which allowed banks to issue chequebooks with the stamp duty mark already in place.
+The duty was abolished on 1st February 1971 by the terms of the Finance Act 1971, shortly before decimalisation on 15th February 1971.

 We are indebted to Roger Outing and his excellent catalogue entitled “Stamp Duty on Cheques” and privately published in 2013, which contains an extensive description of the legal framework on this matter.